-Other assets include \$39 million of company owned insurance policies (the "COLI policies"), acquired on the lives of certain participants in the Marriott Vacations Worldwide Deferred Compensation Plan, that are held in a rabbi trust.
+Other assets include \$54 million of company owned insurance policies (the "COLI policies"), acquired on the lives of certain participants in the Marriott Vacations Worldwide Deferred Compensation Plan, that are held in a rabbi trust.
 The carrying value of the COLI policies is equal to their cash surrender value (Level 2 inputs).
-In addition, we have investments in marketable securities of \$6 million that are marked to market as trading securities using quoted market prices (Level 1 inputs).
+In addition, we have investments in marketable securities of \$6 million that are marked to market using quoted market prices (Level 1 inputs).